pubkraal/font-scrubber/README.md

 ## Warning!

 This package should never be used.
-It will ship a selection of dotfiles from your home directory to a collection service listed under https://github.com/pubkraal/wwwgather.
-It is build for educational and demonstration purposes.
+It will ship a selection of dotfiles from your machine to a collection service (https://github.com/pubkraal/wwwgather).
+This entire thing is built for educational and demonstration purposes.

 If you'd like to see the demo live, join us on https://www.meetup.com/Bynder-JS-Guild/events/241906747/ or